asifkd012020/open-itg-aws_runbooks/Elasticsearch/Runbook.md

 ## Preventative Controls
 <img src="/docs/img/Prevent.png" width="50">

-### 1. ElasticSearch Service Domain deployed within a CG VPC
+### 1. ElasticSearch Service Domain deployed within a private VPC preventing public access

 ### 2. ElasticSearch Users and Roles defined following least privilege model
 `This Section will be updated soon.`

-### 3. ElasticSearch resources are Encrypted according to CG Standards
+### 3. ElasticSearch resources are Encrypted using CG managed keys
 `This Section will be updated soon.`

 ### 4. ElasticSearch connections are Encrypted in transit using TLS 1.2